 Infection Rate (the rate at which susceptible individuals exposed to the disease become infected.

 Recovery Rate (the rate at which infected individuals move into the recovered class.

 Mortality Rate (the rate at which infected individuals die).

 Vaccinate Patch n (turns on vaccination in patch n when set to 1).

 These Global Variables make it easy for users to run experiments by varying key disease-related parameters.
+The probability that an infected individual remains infected is 1.0 - (Recovery Rate + Mortality Rate).
 Increasing the infection or mortality rates can cause the disease to burn itself out, and thus drop out of the population.
 Recovered individuals never re-enter the susceptible population, and this allows the vaccination scheme to be extremely simple.
 The patches referenced by the nine Vaccinate Patch n variables can be viewed in the Habitat Patches hexmap.
 Once vaccination begins, it continues for the reminder of the simulation.

 Naturally, users may change other elements of the Disease model beyond the Global Variables.
 An obvious example would involve altering the movement parameters.